Art Academy (video game): Modes

 Lessons mode is the main feature of Art Academy, as it the actual line of art tutorials which the player/art trainee must progress through in order to unlock more advanced levels or lessons.
 There are ten main lessons in all.

-Lessons mode also comes with a tutor: A character called Vince, who is an old artist himself.
+Lessons mode also comes with a tutor: a character called Vince, who is an old artist himself.
 Vince guides the player/art trainee throughout the lessons, instructing him or her step-by-step through the offered lessons.
-In the beginning of Lessons mode, if the player/art trainee is playing Art Academy for the first time, (s)he only has access to the first lesson and can only use pencils.
+In the beginning of Lessons mode, if the player/art trainee is playing Art Academy for the first time, they only have access to the first lesson and can only use pencils.
 As the player/art trainee finishes each lesson through all of its stages, their progress will unlock the next lesson.
 Some lessons even feature one or two mini-lessons (written as Minilesson in-game), which helps the player/art trainee further with the skills taught in the main lesson.
 These mini lessons can only be unlocked if the player went fully went through the main lesson.
 There are ten mini lessons available, but only seven of these are in the original DSiWare versions of Art Academy.
-If the player/art trainee wishes, (s)he can also repeat any previously unlocked lessons.
-Lessons features three save slots, which help the player/art trainee to save progress at any time during any of the lessons, should (s)he need a break from the lessons or Art Academy entirely.
+If the player/art trainee wishes, they can also repeat any previously unlocked lessons.
+Lessons features three save slots, which help the player/art trainee to save progress at any time during any of the lessons, should they need a break from the lessons or Art Academy entirely.
 In Lessons, the player/art trainee is given the opportunity to save any art pieces they accomplished during the lessons in a designated Gallery in Art Academy, or on the Nintendo DSi Camera Album, in case of the original DSiWare versions.